 District businesses selling food or alcohol are required to charge $.05 for each disposable paper or plastic carryout bag.
 Find out about DC's Bag Law.

 The next Energy Benchmarking deadline is approaching!
-All buildings over 50,000 gross square feet must report benchmarking data for calendar year 2013 to DDOE by April 1, 2014.
+All buildings over 50,000 gross square feet must report benchmarking data for calendar year 2014 to DDOE by April 1, 2015.
+Updated guidance documents and a new covered building list for 2015 reporting will be posted shortly.
+Your ability to access utility data has improved this year, thanks to the Sustainable DC Act of 2014.
+Find out more.

 The Clean and Affordable Energy Act of 2008 established that all private buildings over 50,000 gross square feet within the District of Columbia, including multifamily residences, must annually measure and disclose their energy and water consumption to the District Department of the Environment (DDOE).
 The final regulations were published in January 2013 and the first reporting deadline was April 1, 2013.